faiazparis/robust-financial-denoiser/PROJECT_CLEANUP_SUMMARY.md

 - Made claims more humble and transparent

 **Key Updates**:
-- Performance metrics now show realistic 30.86% variance reduction
+- Performance metrics now show current actual results: 98.99% correlation, 78.6/100 compliance score
 - Signal correlation described as "good" not "excellent"
 - Clear acknowledgment of current limitations
 - Transparent about what the project is and isn't